Up to 60% off sofas & mattresses — limited‑time deals.

 Skirted Sofa Quick Answers

-• What it is: a sofa finished with a fabric skirt (sometimes called a flounce) that drops from the base to hide the legs and lower frame—either as part of the upholstery or as a fitted slipcover.
+• What it is: a sofa finished with a fabric skirt, sometimes called a flounce, that hangs from the base to hide the legs and lower frame.
+The skirt may be built into the upholstery or added through a fitted slipcover.

 Skirted Sofa Myths and Practical Pitfalls

-A skirt is a design tool, but small details change how it performs in real homes.
+A skirt is a design choice, but small details change how well it works in everyday use.

-Misconception or mistake Why it’s a problem Better approach
+Misconception or mistake Why it causes trouble Better approach

 What makes a sofa skirted

-A skirted sofa is defined by its base treatment: fabric panels (a skirt/flounce) hang from the lower edge so the legs and much of the undercarriage disappear.
-In slipcover guidance, the base can be finished with a pleated or gathered flounce specifically to change the look and coverage at the bottom edge.
+A skirted sofa is defined by its base treatment.
+Fabric panels hang from the lower edge so the legs and much of the undercarriage disappear.
+That skirt may be part of the upholstery itself, or it may come from a fitted slipcover.

 Skirt styles and what they signal